RoyalIcing/Orb/README.md

 Write WebAssembly with the power of Elixir as your compiler:

 - Allow access to nearly all WebAssembly 1.0 instructions.
 - Produce tiny `.wasm` executables: kilobytes not megabytes.
+It has zero runtime overhead: define a function or global and that’s all that is compiled.
 - Use Elixir modules to organize and reuse code.
 - Use Elixir functions and macros to create composable abstractions.
 - Chain function calls together with the **pipe `|>` operator**.